 Disclaimer: WSCC offers apprenticeship programs approved by the US Department of Labor.
-It is not a degree-granting institution.
+WSCC is a degree granting institution.

 HVAC/R Service Technicians install, maintain and repair, heating ventilating, air conditioning and refrigeration systems in the residential, commercial and industrial sectors.
 The demand for this expertise is predicted to grow by more than 30 percent in the next several years.
-These technicians also perform essential work in our national goal to improve energy efficiency.
+These technicians also perform essential work toward our nation’s goal to improve energy efficiency.

 Estimated Annual Cost